Birth Preparation & Hypnobirthing Workshops

 These one day workshops will provide you with all the knowledge, tools and confidence to have a positive empowering birth experience.

 Small groups of no more than 4 couples on each workshop will provide an intimate supportive learning environment.
-I have three calm cosy venues to run from and I hope you can join me on one of our dates which will be announced soon!
+I have three calm cosy venues to run from and I hope you can join me on one of our dates (see homepage for events).

 Some topics we will cover during the day are....